ReMinecraftPE/mcpe/README.md

-# Minecraft PE Reverse Engineering Project

-This project is an attempt to recreate one of the first released builds of Minecraft: Pocket Edition -- mcpe01_canada.apk -- and port it to other platforms, via binary reverse engineering.
-This project is similar in terms of goals to [Minecraft Pi](https://minecraft.net/edition/pi), except playable on more devices.

-An Android build will come soon.

-### The default build is **enhanced**.
-If you want the original experience, comment every define and uncomment the demo define from GameMods.hpp.
+# ReMinecraftPE

+This project aims to create a custom Minecraft experience based on Minecraft: Pocket Edition as of 2011.
+It's based on the mcpe01_canada.apk build of the game.
+Its goals are similar to [Minecraft Pi](https://minecraft.net/edition/pi) and [ClassiCube](https://github.com/UnknownShadow200/ClassiCube).
 * Note: The original mcpe01_canada.apk does not work on newer Android devices.
 A port of this likely will.

-Eventually, I plan on creating a new repository, `mcpe01_canada`, which will include just the port of the Canada demo.
+### Planned ports:
+* Raspberry Pi / Linux
+* Android

 ### This is the main modded version.
 For the original decompilation, see [ReMinecraftPE/mcped](https://github.com/ReMinecraftPE/mcped)